 What is a Body?
 My cells are my own?
 Within them, perhaps my mitochondria remember a time they lived elsewhere, or maybe, now, they are everywhere.
+Everyone of my cells has mitochondria, and everyone of yours, and your family, every human across the planet, every animal and every plant.
 A network communicating with each other, regardless of wherever or whomever they co-exist with.
 It is a thought.
 If I look at mycelium or the roots of Aspen trees or the crowns of trees in a forest communicating with each other – why not think of this?
 Why not explore seeing myself, or others, in different ways?
 The different ways to see interconnection and commonality in ourselves and each other.
 I would quite like to think my mitochondria are enjoying (hopefully) life with me, they are me – and I respect their individuation also.
 I respect their relationships they may have outside of me in other creatures.
 What I call my colon – is actually a colon-y.
 Billions of life forms, that somehow, are mostly agreeable with each other.
 I have my own sense of who I am – yet there are perhaps trillions of lives blooming inside me – with their own sense also.
 Maybe I am a steward?
 Even when I am alone, I am not alone.
 What is clear; there is not only a Me.

 What is a Body?
 Each time someone comes for a craniosacral session.
 They stand before you, a confluence of multiple events, impressions, environments and lineages.
 We can never know which part or parts of their life terrain a person identifies with most.
 A person brings with them the known, the unknown, the pain, the joy, the events of this lifetime, the effects of their social circles, their environments, and the epigenetics of multiple generations.
 There are many intersecting conditional forces that make a human beings’ experience of themselves and therefore their experience of others.
 Some are not named, not seen, maybe pushed away.
 When over-coupled they can lack context.
 This is often the case with trauma.